Non-Convex Self-Concordant Functions: Practical Algorithms and Complexity Analysis: Algorithms

-\paragraph{Second option: negative curvature descent} Suppose that $F$ is $\kappa_F$-self-concordant.
+Suppose that $F$ is $\kappa_F$-self-concordant.
 Then, we exploit negative curvature to escape from saddle points and further decrease the objective.
 For each iterate $x_j$, we have access to the smallest eigenvalue of Hessian $\lambda_{\min}(\nabla^2 f(x_j))$ and a corresponding unit eigenvector $v_j$.
 If the Hessian exhibits strong negative curvature, Algorithm~\ref{algorithm:ARM} switches from a regularized Newton step to a curvature-exploiting step as follows,